Medical Report Requirements

-Visit the MIT Medical website for more information about our services, including appointment hours, phone numbers, and clinician profiles.
+Visit the MIT Medical website for more information about our services, including operating hours, phone numbers, and clinician profiles.

 Health Insurance Requirements

-Other types of students, including visiting students and special students taking two or more subjects but registered at MIT less than 75% of the full-time academic requirement are eligible to purchase the MIT Student Extended Insurance Plan but are not enrolled automatically.
+Other types of students, including visiting students and special students taking two or more subjects but registered at MIT for less than 75 percent of the full-time academic requirement are eligible to purchase MIT SHIP, but are not enrolled automatically.

 The deadline for submitting enrollment forms is August 15 for the fall term, January 15 for the spring term, and May 28 for the summer term.
 Waiver forms are due by August 15.

-Visit the MIT Medical website for more information about the MIT Student Health Plans, including benefits, rates, and enrollment or waiver processes.
+Visit the MIT Medical website for more information about MIT SHIP, including benefits, rates, and information on enrollment or waiver processes.

 Please contact the MIT Student Insurance Office with enrollment or waiver questions.